robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

                           :file:`*.json` -> `-f JSON -s HTML` and :file:`*.libspec` -> `-f XML -s HTML`
   -s, --specdocformat <raw|html>
-                          Specifies for XML outputs whether the keyword documentation is converted to HTML regardless
+                          Specifies for XML and JSON output whether the keyword documentation is converted to HTML regardless
                           of the original documentation format or kept raw as in the library, resource or source spec file.